 The Group determines concentrations of credit risk by monitoring the country profile of its trade receivables on an on-going basis.

-At the end of the reporting period, 29% (2019: 17%) of the Group's trade receivables were due from customers located in Singapore.
+At the end of the reporting period, 37% and 63% (2020: 29% and 71%) of the Group's trade receivables were due from customers located in Singapore and the United Kingdom respectively.

 Financial guarantees and cash and cash equivalents